dani-renner/ParksApi.Solution/README.md

 ## Description

 _This application creates a database to hold parks and their respective sizes and locations.
 One can create, update, or delete parks.
-One can also see a list of all parks._
+One can also see a list of all parks.
+One can ALSO pick a random park from the data to check out._

 ## Setup/Installation Requirements